Energy stocks lead FTSE lower as oil price falls

 percent rise.

-It posted a 3.1 percent drop in August, a month in which
+It looked to be heading for a 2.9 percent drop in August, a

 GFT Markets technical analyst Fawad Razaqzada was cautious